nicolay-r/book-persona-retriever/README.md

 ## Applications

-The directions this project was aimed at the following research directions:
+> **Updated 04/07/2024:** The complete list of applications could be found at https://github.com/nicolay-r/book-persona-retriever/tree/complete-edition

-* `e_pairs` -- response generation and response prediction for the given **dialogue pairs** aka CONV-turns;
+* `e_pairs` -- response generation and response prediction for the given **dialogue pairs** aka CONV-turns
-* `e_rag` **[legacy]** -- extraction of utterances and contexts as well as forming character knowledge based for RAG and augmenting Large Languge Models (LLM).

-For each direction we provide a pipeline (sequence of the separately ordered scripts) aimed at resource construction and evaluation.

 # Datasets